The Atheist Bible, CC-BY Fabian M. Suchanek

 A package

-A religion offers not just moral guidelines, the principle of charity, a community, and a cultural dimension, but an entire package of values.
-These include ethical values, rites, legends, beliefs, and a sense of life.
-This way, the religion can offer a coherent whole, which covers most aspects of everyday life — literally from the cradle to the grave.
-The value of this package is greater than the sum of its parts: it is a nearly complete guideline to life.
+A religion offers not just moral guidelines, but an entire package of life principles, which include charitable values, a community, a cultural dimension, rites, legends, beliefs, and a meaning of life.
+This way, religion offers a coherent whole, which covers most aspects of everyday life — literally from the cradle to the grave.
+The value of this package is greater than the sum of its parts: it is a complete guideline to life.
 In this system, everything fits together, and everything makes sense.
 There are no moral, metaphysical, or philosophical questions left open.
-It is a rail to hold on.
-This is a very attractive property of a religion.

 A Humanist perspective

 Fortunately, Humanism itself is now old enough to also qualify as a coherent whole.
 Humanism provides moral values, a philosophy of life, a scientific dimension, and a political standpoint.
 All of these fit together and work in tandem.
-Together, they have brought more equality, more knowledge, more health, and more prosperity to more people than any of the previous systems.
+Together, the core values of Humanism (science, democracy, uninhibited inquiry, Human Rights, and liberal egalitarian ethics) have brought more equality, more knowledge, more health, and more prosperity to more people than any of the previous systems.
 This makes Humanism a comprehensive life stance in its own right.

 In the dark, it is good to take a blind man as guide.